FREE RESOURCES FOR AUTHORS

 I have compiled a list of valuable websites that discuss different aspects of the English language.
 The resources listed here are aimed at a wide range of writers — from those who are still learning English language basics to those who are self-proclaimed grammar nerds.

-Magnum’s Blog (magnumproofreading.com/blog) is a growing virtual library that offers writers free self-proofreading tips.
-Articles range from simple discussions about things like commonly confused words to in-depth lessons on topics such as how the various parts of speech in the English language operate.
+Magnum Proofreading’s Blog is a growing virtual library that offers writers free self-proofreading tips.
+Articles range from simple discussions about commonly confused words to in-depth lessons on how parts of speech operate.

-Grammar Girl (www.quickanddirtytips.com/education/grammar) has some good advice on grammar and some interesting factoids about how language works and how it changes.
-The information is presented in a conversational blog format which should be refreshing for those who find textbook-style writing too dry to be enjoyed.
+Grammar Girl has some good advice on grammar and some interesting factoids about how language works and how it changes.
+The information is presented in a conversational blog format which should be refreshing for those who find textbook-style writing too dry.

-Grammarly’s Handbook (www.grammarly.com/blog/category/handbook) has several easy-to-understand articles that tackle basic and intermediate-level grammar topics.
-For those who can speak and write English fluently, but who freely admit that their grammar is not all that great, this resource should be very helpful.
+Grammarly’s Handbook has several easy-to-understand articles that tackle basic and intermediate-level grammar topics.
+For those who can speak and write English fluently but who willingly admit that their grammar is not all that great, this resource should be very helpful.

-ThoughtCo (www.thoughtco.com) has a really interesting and informative English grammar section, which I personally enjoy reading.
+ThoughtCo has a really interesting and informative English grammar section on their website.

-*The links given here are to third-party websites.
-Magnum Proofreading has no official affiliation with, or any kind of control over, any of these websites.
+With the exception of Magnum Proofreading’s blog, the links given here are to third-party websites.
+Magnum Proofreading has no official affiliation with or any kind of control over any of these websites.